API reference

 exception – the exception that caused the scheduler to stop, if any

-Signals that a worker has acquired a job for processing.
+Signals that a scheduler has acquired a job for processing.

-• worker_id (str) – the ID of the worker that acquired the job
+• scheduler_id (str) – the ID of the scheduler that acquired the job

-class apscheduler.JobReleased(*, timestamp=_Nothing.NOTHING, job_id, worker_id, outcome, exception_type=None, exception_message=None, exception_traceback=None)
+class apscheduler.JobReleased(*, timestamp=_Nothing.NOTHING, job_id, scheduler_id, task_id, schedule_id=None, outcome, exception_type=None, exception_message=None, exception_traceback=None)

-Signals that a worker has finished processing of a job.
+Signals that a scheduler has finished processing of a job.

 • job_id (uuid.UUID) – the ID of the job that was released

-• worker_id (str) – the ID of the worker that released the job
+• scheduler_id (str) – the ID of the scheduler that released the job

 • exception_type (str | None) – the fully qualified name of the exception if outcome is JobOutcome.error